In 2008 I started working for the Surrey Music Service. I taught clarinet, sax and flute to individuals and groups of all sizes in several schools.

 Rugby Matches at Twickenham

 In September 2015 I became the Music Coordinator for Keevil Primary School.
-I work with each class from Reception to Year 6 as well as running a choir, a band and assisting with all school plays and productions.
+I work with each class from Reception to Year 6 as well as running a choir, band, recorder ensemble and assisting with all school plays and productions.
 In 2016 the choir performed at the Trowbridge music festival.

 I studied at the Royal Welsh College of Music and Drama, 2003-2008.